-While this may sound gross to you, that’s only because we’ve been raised to believe that bacteria are bad, when in fact most bacteria are just trying to help.
+While this may sound a little gross, that’s because we’ve been raised to believe that bacteria are harmful, when in fact most bacteria are just trying to help.

 So when you lean in for a passionate kiss with your partner, you’re not just getting a surge of the love hormone oxytocin, you’re also exchanging about 80 million microbes.
-We’re not talking any ole kiss here – we mean at least a 10 second French kiss.
+We’re not talking a peck – we mean at least a 10-second French kiss.

 To find these numbers, researchers put together a study that examined 21 couples from the ages 17 to 45.1 That’s right, these couples got to make out for science.

-If you’re interested in finding out exactly how many microbes you and your partner swap with each kiss you can actually have this tested.
-You just need to head on over to the Micropia museum in Amsterdam.3
+If you’re interested in finding out exactly how many microbes you and your partner swap with each kiss you can have this tested.
+The next time you're in Amsterdam, head over to the Micropia museum.3

 Why Do We Kiss Anyway?

 For years, scientists haven’t been able to answer the question as to why we kiss in the first place.
 There are all sorts of half answers like, “kissing feels good” and “kissing creates surges of oxytocin for bonding.”